A bit of Macbook Pro magic for you whether you have a Macbook Pro, Air, iMac to allow you to take your own local backups.

 If you have a Mac that runs Mac OS Sierra or High Sierra indeed anything later than OS X Leopard, Time Machine will work for you as an

 Alternative to an iCloud backup of your Macbook

 The Four Things you Need for Time Machine

-that is at least as large as the hard drive you are backing up.
+You need an external hard drive that is at least as large as the documents and files you are backing up.
 It is really best to have about twice the space so that you can grow into your backup drive.
 You’ll hear why later.

 c.
-The hard drive your backing up to formatted to Mac OS Extended (Journaled) file system as that is what Time Machine is expecting to see and needs to use.
+The hard drive you’re backing up to formatted to Mac OS Extended (Journaled) file system (also known as HSF+).
+As that is the file system Time Machine is expecting to see and needs to use.

 d.
 Sounds obvious, but I just thought I would state that you need a Mac running Mac OS X Leopard or higher.
 Time Machine software does not directly back up PC’s or work on PC’s.